Invoca/ronin/README.md

 ```

 # Launching servers
+These are the commands to run phoenix and join the cluster for each of the servers.
+Pick the command for the server you are on.
 ```
 elixir --name "olaf@10.170.52.171" --cookie 'milano' --erl "-config sys.config" -S mix phoenix.server elixir --name "erik@10.170.118.186" --cookie 'milano' --erl "-config sys.config" -S mix phoenix.server